patshaughnessy/patshaughnessy.github.io/posts/2021-11-06-generic-types-adding-math-puzzles-to-your-code.markdown

 But what about `U`?
 What type is that?

-The `forall U` clause declares the U type to be a free variable.
+The `forall U` clause declares the U type to be a _free variable_.
 That means that `U`, unlike the type `T`, is not bound to any known type value. `forall` tells the Crystal compiler that the following code should apply equally well to any type `U`, “for all” possible types `U`.